bgvlrd/upbank/README.md

 git clone https://github.com/bgvlrd/upbank.git
 ```

-* Go to the project directory (in your command line)
+* Go to the directory where the repository is stored (in your command line)
+* If your repository is stored in your Desktop, go to your Desktop
 ```
 cd UPBank
 ```